CTRA Alpha Metallurgical Resources Inc

 Profitability & Capital Efficiency

-On the question of capital productivity, ROIC is 8.85%, WACC is 5.63%, and the economic spread is 3.22%.
-On balance, returns on capital just exceed funding costs, implying limited but real value creation at the margin.
-Supporting metrics show ROE at 11.36% and ROA at 6.55%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
-Taken together, the return profile suggests a company that is value-creative but with less room for execution slippage.
+On the question of capital productivity, ROIC is 4.30%, WACC is 6.28%, and the economic spread is -1.98%.
+On balance, the spread between returns and funding costs is negative — a dynamic that pressures intrinsic value unless operating performance improves.
+Supporting metrics show ROE at 4.45% and ROA at 2.27%, a combination that helps frame whether profitability strength is broad enough to hold through different market conditions.
+Taken together, the return profile suggests a company that likely needs operating improvement before returns quality can be considered durable.

 Valuation

-From a market pricing perspective, trailing P/E of 14.87, forward P/E of 11.47, PEG of 0.71.
+From a market pricing perspective, trailing P/E of 24.66, forward P/E of 22.63, PEG of 0.63.
 With trailing and forward P/E closely aligned, the market appears to be pricing the company on the assumption that earnings remain broadly stable near term.
 The PEG ratio suggests the market may be underpricing the company's growth trajectory relative to its current multiple.
-The company carries an aggregate current ratio of 1.01, pointing to constrained near-term balance sheet coverage.
+The company carries an aggregate current ratio of 2.34, consistent with adequate near-term liquidity management.
 The overall valuation picture is one where the market is paying for a specific earnings and growth outcome — and where any deviation from that path would likely pressure multiples.

 Margins & Cash Generation